Scarabaeus1031/NEXAH/APPLICATIONS/demos/lorenz_demo/README.md

 # 🌀 Lorenz Demo — Chaos Navigation

-This demo shows how NEXAH transforms a chaotic system into a **navigable geometric structure**.
+This demo does not simulate chaos.

+It reconstructs the **structure that generates it** —
+and shows how that structure can be used for **navigation**.

 ---